Why did wellbeing come so naturally in my 20’s, and get so hard in my 30’s?

 I had to dramatically shift my focus.

-It took some time to come to the realisation that there was so much more to my wellness.
+It took some time to come to the realisation that there was so much more to my wellbeing.

 And then to be able to admit to myself and to others that I wasn’t doing very much of it well.